hangnt1001/pulumi-challenges/README.md

    pulumi config set dbName myVeveDb
    ```

-   To be able to use RDS proxy, you needd to prepare the secret in aws secret manager and pass that secret ARN to the configure by exammple
+   To be able to use RDS proxy, you need to prepare the secret in aws secret manager and pass that secret ARN to the configure by exammple

    ```bash
         aws secretsmanager create-secret \